Monde Nissin: Advocacy

 In 2007, Monde Nissin, under Lucky Me!, launched Kainang Pamilya Mahalaga (Family Mealtime Matters) advocacy.
 It focuses on the promotion of frequent family meals together as a way to strengthen the foundations of the Filipino family.
 The advocacy was supported by Presidential Proclamation 326 dated January 2012, which declared every 4th Monday of September to be Kainang Pamilya Mahalaga day.

 Controversy

+2022 Lucky Me!
+Recalls

-Health authorities in Malta, Ireland, France, and other countries have issued warnings for the consumptions of the export variants of different Lucky Me noodles due to containing high amounts of Ethylene oxide.
-The Food and Drug Administration in the Philippines have now investigated on this matter.
+Health authorities in Malta, Ireland, France, and other countries have issued warnings for the consumptions of the export variants of different Lucky Me! instant noodles due to containing high amounts of Ethylene oxide.
+The Food and Drug Administration of the Philippines have investigated the matter.
 Monde Nissin also lost $350 million in market value due to the warnings with the stock sinking more than 10%.
-Then, it was later confirmed that the contaminated batches of Lucky Me products are only affecting export versions (which are made in Thailand) and not the local versions (which are made in the Philippines).
-The local batches of Lucky Me meet the EU acceptable level of 0.02 mg/kg or below.
+It was later confirmed that the contaminated batches of said products are those of the export versions (which are made in Thailand) and not the local versions (which are made in the Philippines).
+The local batches of Lucky Me! meet the EU acceptable level of 0.02 mg/kg or below.

+Unprofitable meat alternative business

+Business news website Bilyonaryo continues to report on the company's endeavor on meat alternative brand Quorn - derisively calling it "Fake meat [business]" and even continuously taunting the company such as when it was reported to have incurred total losses on such business line to PHP 40 billion as of early 2025.